-This program is the second in a series of three required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.
+This program is the second in a series of six required programs for all incoming first-year and transfer students, and is facilitated by a trained staff member.

-Courageous Conversations is an interactive workshop designed to guide participants in building skills pertaining to intercultural dialogue and respect creating proficiency in controversy with civility.
+Courageous Conversations is a 90-minute interactive program designed to empower students to acknowledge and understand their biases, learn strategies to mitigate the unintentional, spontaneous judgments we have been wired to make and build skills pertaining to intercultural dialogue and respect creating proficiency in controversy with civility.

-This program is the third in a series of three required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.
+This program is fourth in a series of six required programs for all incoming first-year and transfer students, and is facilitated by a trained staff member.

 Step Up & Step In: The Importance of Bystander Intervention